tiprankstipranks

 Despite our current level of indebtedness, we and our subsidiaries may still be able to incur substantially more debt.
 This may further exacerbate the risks to our financial condition described above.

 We and our subsidiaries may be able to incur significant additional indebtedness in the future.
 Although the indenture that governs the Senior Notes and the Revolving Facility contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of qualifications and exceptions, and the additional indebtedness incurred in compliance with these restrictions may be substantial.
 These restrictions also will not prevent us from incurring obligations that do not constitute indebtedness.
-As of December 31, 2023, we would have had undrawn commitments available to be borrowed under the Revolving Facility of up to $350.0 million.
+As of December 31, 2024, we would have had undrawn commitments available to be borrowed under the Revolving Facility of $300 million.
 We also would have had available to us an uncommitted incremental facility under the Revolving Facility of up to $300.0 million, with availability subject to satisfaction of certain conditions.
 If new debt is added to our current debt levels, the related risks that we and our subsidiaries now face may intensify.

 Debt & Financing - Risk 4